restatedev/examples/java/patterns-use-cases/README.md

 ### Demo scenario

-Run the upload client with a userId: `./gradlew -PmainClass=my.example.UploadClient run --args="someone21"`
+Run the upload client with a userId: `./gradlew -PmainClass=my.example.dataupload.UploadClient run --args="someone21"`

 This will submit an upload workflow to the data upload service.
 The workflow will run only once per ID, so you need to provide a new ID for each run.